DataDog/hiring-engineers/answers.md

 `$ make install`
 - Then within the folder *bin*, I run\
 `$./trace-agent -config /opt/datadog-agent/etc/datadog.yaml`
-- I configure the *datadog.yaml* main configuration file enabling trace collection.
+- I configure the *datadog.yaml* main configuration file enabling trace collection according to guidelines (R18):
 - I access the file and uncomment lines 628 & 630 (`apm_config:
   enabled: true`)\
 `$ sublime ~/.datadog-agent/datadog.yaml`

 - **Application instrumentation**
-- In order to instrument an application, I first create a Rails app without database or test framework (folder *hiring-engineers/instrumented-app*).\
+- In order to instrument an application, I first create a Rails app without database or test framework (folder *hiring-engineers/instrumented-app*) and I instrument the Rails application based on documentation (, R21)\
 `$ rails new instrumented-app -T --skip-active-record`
 - In Gemfile, I add `gem 'ddtrace'` and run `$ bundle install` to install the dependencies.
 - I create a new file within the *config/initializers* folder \